Pine Mountain Settlement School

 Gov. A. B. Chandler reviewed the morning parade of nine bands and many floats.
 He will crown the queen in a natural amphitheater at the Pine Mountain State Park.
 An audience of ten thousand is expected.
 Next year’s queen will be selected by judges from the 16 college girls chosen by their classmates.

-Tomorrow night: A ballet by the Marjorie Hall dancers, a concert by the Transylvania Symphony Orchestra and formal entrance of the new queen; Miss Jeanne Ellis will sing.
+Tomorrow night: A ballet by the Marjorie Hall dancers, a concert by the Transylvania Symphony Orchestra, and the formal entrance of the new queen; Miss Jeanne Ellis will sing.

 Highlights were the sword dance and the Kentucky running set.